darren277/patterns/README.md

 ## Decorator Pattern (Service and Caching)

 Example of the decorator pattern used to implement a service layer with caching: `my_app/src/service.py`.

+## Factory Pattern (Users)

+Example of the factory pattern used for instantiating different kinds of users: `my_app/src/users.py`.